 Please be sure to include contact information with your request so that we can follow-up with you if we have questions.

 Please call our department at 937-748-9701 Monday through Friday from 8 AM - 4:30 PM.
 If a staff member is not immediately available, someone from the department will typically get back to you the same business day.

-• By check.
-Make your check payable to the City of Springboro and mail it to us at City of Springboro Income Tax Department, 320 W. Central Ave., Springboro, OH 45066.
-Or, use a City drop box to submit your payment.
+By check: Make your check payable to the City of Springboro and mail it to us at City of Springboro Income Tax Department, 320 W Central Ave, Springboro, OH 45066.
+Or, use a City dropbox to submit your payment.
 (One is located in the parking lot of the City Building, near the library; the other is located in the City Building entryway.)
-In the memo line of your check, be sure to note your tax account number or Social Security Number and designate “2019 tax payment.”
+In the memo line of your check, be sure to note your tax account number or Social Security Number and designate “2022 tax payment.”

-• By credit or debit card.
+By credit card, debit card or electronic check: From the home page of our Web site select “Pay Online” and follow the instructions.
 There is no fee for this service.
-(After May 1, feel free to call our office at 937-748-9701 and we can take your credit/debit card payment over the phone.)
+Or, feel free to call our office at 937-748-9701 and we can take your credit/debit card payment over the phone.

 In order to set up a payment plan, you must be current in filing all outstanding returns.
 If you cannot pay your balance due on one or more of those returns and would like to make monthly payments, we can set up a payment plan for you.
 Your monthly payments must be automatically deducted from a checking or savings account.
 You may choose to have deductions occur on either the 5th or 20th of each month.
 To speak with a staff member about payment-plan options, contact us at 937-748-9701.

 Your refund will generally be sent to you within 30 days of filing your return.

 To verify your estimated payments and/or carryover credits, call the Tax Department, 937-748-9701.